Skip to main content

 All about me

-I'm a 37 year old father of 2 young children.
+I'm a 38 year old father of 2 young children.
 I currently live with my wife and kids in Wakefield, West Yorkshire and work in Cyber Security.
-I've always been obsessed with frugality, getting the most from my money and have recently discovered the FIRE movement (Financial Independence Retire Early) Over the past few years, I have pursued a heavy savings rate (currently around 75%) and have directed this into savings, investments and paying off my mortgage.
+I've always been obsessed with frugality, optimising time and money and discovered the FIRE movement (Financial Independence Retire Early) in the mid 2010s.
+Over the past few years, I have pursued a heavy savings rate and have directed this into savings, investments and overpaying the mortgage.
 Twitter Account: https://twitter.com/Dad_on_FIRE Key milestones: 2022 - Mortgage free!
 10 years after buying our 1st house.
-There is currently around £330k in equity in the house 2023 - Coast FIRE In 2023 I had enough in my pension that it would coast up to a figure I would be happy with (circa £1m) 2024 - Hit £1m net worth My Net Worth journey: Most people pursuing people have a figure, an overall number to achieve.
-My FIRE aims however, are currently not set in stone, largely down to...
+2023 - Coast FIRE In 2023 I had enough in my pension that it would coast up to a figure I would be happy with at age 55 (circa £1m) 2024 - Hit £1m net worth 2025 - Took 8 weeks off work (through Unpaid Parental Leave) My Net Worth journey: Most people pursuing people have a figure, an overall number to achieve.
+My FIRE aims however, are currently not set in stone, largely down to having...

 Feb 2024 update - Cusp of £1m net worth, Pension revelation and Platform transfers